freeCodeCamp/2018-online-jamstack-hackathon/README.md

 #### If you don't have a team
 1. Browse teams in the [teams.md](/teams.md) file of this repo
-2. Contact team members via Discord or in-person on Saturday morning
+2. Find team members or a team to join using Discord